Charles Darwin University

-A new international report on higher education has identified Charles Darwin University as a ‘rising star’ in an elite group of 20 universities with the potential to become globally influential by 2030.
-The report, released by UK consultant Firetail, lists a set of fast-improving global universities; the ‘Class of 2030’.
+- CDU is a university with a growing international reputation.
+A new international report has identified CDU as a rising star in an elite group of 20 universities with the potential to become globally influential by 2030.
+The ‘Class Of 2030’ report (Firetail), lists fast-improving global universities.

-CDU’s work integrated programmes ensure students become work ready You will have opportunities to build long-lasting relationships with your tutors and peers, enjoy a high level of access to online learning resources, and experience quality professional placements which will allow you to apply your learning in real world contexts.
-CDU offers courses with a professional placement component in business and accounting, nursing and midwifery and engineering.
-Annually, in business and accounting alone, over 165 students participate in work integrated learning programmes across our locations in Darwin, Sydney and Melbourne.
+- CDU’s work-integrated degrees ensure students are employment-ready.
+You’ll build lasting relationships with your tutors and peers, enjoy a high level of access to online learning resources, and experience quality professional placements which will allow you to apply your learning in real-world contexts.
+CDU teaches courses with professional placement components in nursing and midwifery, engineering, health, and business and accounting.

 - Business and accounting